• Skip to main content

 Redstone Castle, CO.
 Photo: Redstone Castle, CO.
 Photo: facebook.com.redstonecastle

 The towering Redstone Castle sits on a sloping hillside overlooking the sparkling Crystal River just south of Glenwood Springs and Carbondale.
-The 50 acres of land the property is on offers magnificent views and recreational activities for every season.
+The 50 acres of land the property is on offer magnificent views and recreational activities for every season.

 Visitors can participate in hiking, biking, and horseback rides.
 The Avalanche Ranch Hot Springs is just five miles away and offers two pools of mineral-rich, naturally heated waters.
-The Crystal Mill – one of the most photographed locations in North America – is eight miles from the castle, but requiring a high-clearance 4×4.
+The Crystal Mill – one of the most photographed locations in North America – is eight miles from the castle, but requires a high-clearance 4×4.

 History